 The accommodations for Glastonbury Festival can be categorized into the following options:

 Tipis are used as accommodations in Glastonbury for an extensive period.
-A small number of fixed Tipis are available for rent at Tipi Field, close to the Stone Circle.
+A small number of fixed Tipis are available for rent at Tipi Field, close to Stone Circle.
 Up to six adult individuals can live in a Tipi.
-The rate of booking a Tipi is around ₤900 and this is over and above the standard price of admission ticket.
+The rate of booking a Tipi is around ₤900 and this is over and above the standard price of the admission ticket.

-Some people go for the motorhomes to cherish the carnival or bring their own motorhome or recreational vehicle for camping if they have one.
-Luxurious beds are available in motorhomes and the travelers are saved from probable rains.
+Some people go for motorhomes to cherish the carnival or bring their own motorhome or recreational vehicle for camping if they have one.
+Luxurious beds are available in motorhomes and travelers are saved from probable rains.

 A caravan ticket can be bought in addition to the festival ticket.
 The cost is £75 per caravan this year.
 A caravan will have to be hauled by a van or any other car.
-Visitors are allowed to bring a trailer tent on the caravan spot.
+Visitors are allowed to bring a trailer tent to the caravan spot.

 The visitors can also stop over at any of the regional bread-and-breakfast venues.
 However, most of them are not located close to the venue.